herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/start-a-new-game/index.md

 1. This item lets you select the ruleset with which you want to play.
 Read the [Ruleset section](#ruleset) further down on this page for details.
 1. With this toggle option you choose whether or not you want to play with handicap.
 Read the [Handicap section](#handicap) further down on this page for details.
 1. Tapping the "Advanced settings" item pops up another screen where you can customize individual settings that are normally determined by a ruleset.
 Read the [Advanced Settings section](#advanced-settings) further down on this page for details.
+1. This item lets you enable timed play.
+In this mode players no longer have unlimited time to think about their moves but play against the clock.
+[Read more]({{< relref "timed-play" >}}).

 {{< /columns >}}